AAPL stock: In Limelight?

-Canaccord Genuity rated the Apple Inc. (NASDAQ: AAPL) stock “a Buy” and gave the company’s common stock a price target of $150.
-Canaccord Genuity’s estimates were contained in a research note released on Tuesday, January 05, 2021.
-Several other experts on Wall Street have posted such reports regarding the AAPL shares.According to Morgan Stanley, the stock is “an Overweight,” and set its price target at $144.
-Morgan Stanley published their figures in a research note released to investors on Wednesday, December 16, 2020.
-Other experts at Wedbush have the stock’s price target at $160 price; with their rating of the stock is “an Outperform.”
-These scores were published in a research note the firm released on Wednesday, December 09, 2020.
+Cowen rated the Apple Inc. (NASDAQ: AAPL) stock “an Outperform” and gave the company’s common stock a price target of $153.
+Cowen’s estimates were contained in a research note released on Friday, January 22, 2021.
+Several other experts on Wall Street have posted such reports regarding the AAPL shares.According to Morgan Stanley, the stock is “an Overweight,” and set its price target at $152.
+Morgan Stanley published their figures in a research note released to investors on Thursday, January 21, 2021.
+Other experts at Canaccord Genuity have the stock’s price target at $150 price; with their rating of the stock is “a Buy.”
+These scores were published in a research note the firm released on Tuesday, January 05, 2021.

 Sponsored